 Estimated Useful Life

 Developed technology \$ 22,000 3 - 5 years

 In-process research and development 580 3 years

 Customer relationships 22,000 5 years

 Backlog 3,090 <1 year

 Non-compete agreements 4,500 2 years

 Trademarks 250 <1 year

 Total intangible assets acquired \$ 52,420

-1 21 20 17 1

-In-process research and development was completed and placed in service as of December 31, 2015 and amortization commenced.
+^{} In-process research and development was completed and placed in service as of December 31, 2015 and amortization commenced.

 The intangible assets are generally amortized on a straight-line basis, which approximates the pattern in which the economic benefits are consumed, over their estimated useful lives.
 Amortization of developed technology is included in cost of revenues, the amortization of customer relationships and backlog is included in sales and marketing, the amortization of non-compete agreements is included in technology and development and general and administrative, and the amortization of trademarks is included in general and administrative in the consolidated statements of operations.
+See Note 8 for further discussion related to the cessation of the Company's intent marketing solution and related impairment of acquired intangible assets.

-The Company believes the amount of goodwill resulting from the acquisition is primarily attributable to expected synergies from assembled workforce, an increase in development capabilities, increased offerings to customers, and enhanced opportunities for growth and innovation.
+Goodwill was primarily attributable to expected synergies from assembled workforce, an increase in development capabilities, increased offerings to customers, and enhanced opportunities for growth and innovation.
 The goodwill resulting from the Chango acquisition is not tax deductible.